sifatsiddik/OG.FLUSH/README.md

 <br>

 ## Limitations
-1. For consistency and trouble-free run, please ensure that all the inputs are in WGS84 UTM coordinate system.
+1. For consistency and a trouble-free run, please ensure that all the inputs are in the WGS84 UTM coordinate system.

 <br>